 When comparing Google Keep vs Wunderlist, the Slant community recommends Wunderlist for most people.
-In the question“What is the best cross-platform to-do list app?”
-Wunderlist is ranked 2nd while Google Keep is ranked 3rd.
+In the question“What are the best cross-platform to do list apps?”
+Wunderlist is ranked 2nd while Google Keep is ranked 8th.
 The most important reason people chose Wunderlist is:

 Wunderlists' UI is very fast and easy to use.
 The features are easy to find and everything flows together smoothly.

 Ranked in these QuestionsQuestion Ranking

 Pro Easy to use

 1-step to take a note on Android: tap 'take a note'.

 Web version: cursor is on the note itself.

 The focus on a minimal interface makes everything fast to use on both web and mobile.
 This comes in handy for when a note needs to be jotted down quickly, as there is little to no load times or faffing about trying to get to a space where the note can finally be recorded.